Down Those Mean Skies...

 by Kevin Burton Smith

-But I'm not denying that the two genres, that of science fiction and detective fiction sometimes do overlap, and in this issue, we'll be looking at some of those bi-genre hybrids.
+But I'm not denying that the two genres, science fiction and detective fiction, sometimes do overlap.

 Now, my friends had always been after me, telling me about all these great sci-fi detectives I should check out.
-They suggested Blade Runner, Larry Niven's Gil Hamilton, Isaac Asimov's Elijah Baley and R.D.
+They suggested Blade Runner, Larry Niven's Gil Hamilton, Isaac Asimov's Lije Baley and R.D.
 Olivaw series, and a host of others.
 But the show was pure agony.
 Sort of like brushing your teeth with a brick.
-A bunch of shopworn cliches sprinkled over a generic plot that gave new meaning to the word "hackneyed."
+A bunch of shopworn clichés from both genres sprinkled over a generic plot that gave new meaning to the word "hackneyed."
 The show wasn't written so much as photocopied.

 It left such an unpleasant taste in my mouth that I just felt I had to give the whole concept of a science fiction/private eye fiction crossover another shot.
 That initial study lead to an article in a local Montreal fanzine, WARP, the "Official Newsletter of the Montreal Science Fiction and Fantasy Association."